rrrossjr/MultitenantWorkshop/manage-app/about-the-workshop/content - Orig.md

 * Multitenant Basics : This is a 4 hour workshop that helps DBAs to perform operations as below.
     * Create, Drop, Unplug and Plug PDBs.
     * Includes Hot clone, PDB refresh and PDB relocate.
-* Optional: Multitenant Tenant Isolation : This is a 2 hour workshop.
+* Multitenant Tenant Isolation : This is a 2 hour workshop.
 It helps DBAs mange resource allocation, isolation of pluggable database.
     * Isolation features like Database Firewall and LOCKDOWN.
     * Memory, CPU and IO isolation.
-* Optional: Multitenant Application Containers : This is a 3 hour workshop.
+* Multitenant Application Containers : This is a 3 hour workshop.
 Once the Basic is mastered, DBAs can architect the application to take advantage of Multitenant specific features.
     * Application architecture.
     * Application upgrade and patching.
     * Proxy PDBs.